Testing for COVID-19: Early Alert Service

 Where to find our sites

-The central testing site is in the city centre, located in the Radcliffe Observatory Quarter (ROQ), with a second testing site at the Old Road Campus in Headington.
+The central testing site is in the city centre, located in the Radcliffe Observatory Quarter (ROQ).
 The service is aligned with NHS and PHE guidelines and uses proven technologies and standard NHS procedures.

 (Please note: SSO is required)